rbreaves/kinto/README.md

 |---|---|---|---|---|
 |**Virtual**|  LCtrl | Alt  |  RCtrl |Spacebar|

-Does Kinto have to have specific keymaps for individual apps?

-I'd say 90+% of the time no, but every OS has their default conventions that sometimes run afoul to macs.
-For this reason you can easily edit kinto.py or kinto.ahk to support the few shortcut keys Kinto may miss.
-If you do add additional support please consider forking this project and sharing your new keymaps with the rest of us!

 ## What's different?

 Compared to most other remappers ***this is a complete system-wide remap of your base level modifier keys*** , this saves time.
 You're not going to die a death of thousand papercuts from trying to support every shortcut key under the sun.